kyc30090/Starships/API/README.md

 # .NET 6 with Entity Framework

 ## Summary
-* Development was done in Mac.
-SQLite was used for cross-platform.
+* Azure SQL Server is used for cross-platform.
-* Another connectionString is provided to connect to Azure SQL Server.
-Code to switch over from `UseSqlite` to `UseSqlServer` SQL server is commentted.
-Replace {Password} with correct value.
-* Connection string to Azure storage is provided to store pictures of starships.
-Replace {AccountKey} with correct value.
+* Azure storage is used to store pictures of starships.

 ## To run the .NET backend
 * `dotnet ef database update`